 *Approximate Time Commitment

-As a Baldrige examiner, you'll be expected to observe the Code of Ethical Conduct Word.
+As a Baldrige examiner, you'll be expected to observe the Code of Ethical Conduct PDF

 You'll be expected to meet all the requirements associated with reviewing an organization's award application fairly and competently.
 For example, you'll need to use the Baldrige Excellence Framework and Criteria and the corresponding scoring system, adhere to review processes, meet site visit requirements if you participate, and avoid conflicts of interest.
 Thorough documentation and written communication are essential.

 We assign examiners to award applications with the goal of ensuring the fairest, most competent evaluation possible.
-You'll be assigned to an application based on your knowledge and experience and on the need to avoid conflicts of interest.
+If you are selected to the national Board of Examiners, you'll be assigned to an application based on your knowledge and experience and on the need to avoid conflicts of interest.